Psychology, Counseling, and Special Education

 In this course, students in psychology, counseling, and social work will become acquainted in detail with psychological disorders typically emerging in childhood and adolescence.
 Emphasis will be on diagnostic and treatment considerations unique to the developmental status of these clients.
 Intervention techniques will include both traditional individual psychotherapy, as well evidence-based play therapy, systemic family therapy, and applied behavioral analysis.
 Diagnostic and intervention considerations of autism spectrum disorders, specific learning disorders, attention-deficit/hyperactivity disorder, and neurocognitive disorders will be touched on briefly.
 Prerequisites: PSY 503 or instructor permission.
 Crosslisted with: PSY 419.

-PSY 514 - Theories of Human Learnng
+PSY 514 - Theories of Human Learning

 Hours: 3

-Theories of Human Learning - Three semester hours This is a course that is taken primarily by doctoral students, not master's students, as part of their electives on their degree plan.
+This is a course that is taken primarily by doctoral students, not master's students, as part of their electives on their degree plan.

-PSY 515 - Neuro/Bio Bases of Behavi
+PSY 515 - Neuromechanisms/Biological Bases of Behavior

 Hours: 3